secretstartups/handbook/people-group/guidance-on-feedback/index.html.md

 ## Recognition

-While not always immediately thought of as a form of feedback, recongition is one of the most essential forms of providing feedback in the workplace.
+While not always immediately thought of as a form of feedback, recognition is one of the most essential forms of providing feedback in the workplace.

 ### How To Recognize Team Members